How much time do you need for setup and soundcheck?

 Between the four of us we have such a varied taste in music, but I’d say we all love the likes of Prince, ABBA, Fleetwood Mac, Beyoncé, Bruno Mars, Whitney Houston, Lady Gaga.

-Can you provide a ceilidh set?
-If so, could you give us more info about this - how long does it last, what instruments do you play, can you call the dances for our guests?
+Can you provide a ceilidh set, how long does it last, and can you call the dances for our guests?

 Yes we can!
 We usually do 3 dances, Gay Gordons, Canadian Barn Dance and Strip the Willow.
 This would usually take between 20-30 mins depending on the number of guests taking part, how well people know the steps etc. We use tracks with traditional instruments for the ceilidh section and we’ll call all the steps throughout the set for you too.